core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Added further alternative to follow-up with group requests using the Block2 Option.

 * Justified importance of possibly repeating requests.

+* Explicitly mentioned Observe as a reason for follow-on responses.

 * Recommended use of a mitigation against abuses of the No-Response Option.